luzhex/ffmpeg-avplayer-for-ios/README.md

 ###Note

-Although AVPlayer SDK supports 1080p video, but we suggest you play 1080p video only on iPad Air, iPhone 5s, iPhone 6(plus) devices.
+Now AVPlayer framework is able to play high resolution videos by using hardware accelerator feature embedded in iPhone/iPad even for MKV or AVI in H264, but this feature requires iOS 8 or later.

 ###Compile Requirements

  - ARC
- - XCode 6.1 & iOS SDK 8.1
+ - XCode 6.4 & iOS SDK 8.4

 ###Deploy Requirements

  - ARMv7, ARMv7s, ARM64, i386 and x86-64 architectures
- - Deploy target iOS 5.1
+ - Deploy target iOS 6.0

 ###Features